amandal1810/blogspot/README.md

 ## Bugs and Issues
 * author="Anonymous" is not being set anonymous commenters
+* add comment form not working.
+Nothing happens on clicking submit (NB : issue exists only in the "bootstrapped" branch.
+Issue is non-existent in "master" branch)
 * no social auth login for readers and commenters

 ## Creator